Bicycle road rules and safety

 You also do not need to wear a helmet if you are a member of a religious group and are wearing a headdress customarily worn by your group, that makes it impractical to wear a helmet.

-There is no law that prohibits the attachment of a camera to a bicycle helmet, as long as the helmet remains compliant with the above mentioned standards, and is an approved attachment (according to the helmet manufacturer).
+There is no law that prohibits the attachment of a camera or other technology (such as communication equipment) to a bicycle helmet, as long as the helmet remains compliant with the above mentioned standards, and is an approved attachment (according to the helmet manufacturer).

-You may use a camera mounted on your bicycle or a body mounted camera as an alternative.
+As an alternative to a helmet-mounted camera, you may use a camera mounted on your bicycle or a body-mounted camera.

 Every time you ride, your bicycle must have: